The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 “Just an apple,” Tim said, his voice infused with hope.
 Extending his open palm through the fence, he proffered the fruit for the black horse’s inspection.

-Yet, in the midst of this bewilderment, Abby’s focus remained unwavering.
-Her eyes remained solely on the equine silhouette that led the way before her.
-She knew that capturing the elusive horse on foot was an impossible feat, but she clung to the hope that she could trail it until it stopped galloping or until Tim was on solid ground once more.
+Above, the sky quickly darkened, relinquishing its ethereal luminosity until it dissipated, leaving naught but a shroud of ominous gloom.
+Despite this, she remained focused on the equine silhouette that led the way before her.
+Abby realized that capturing the elusive horse on foot was an impossible feat, but she still clung to the hope that she could trail it until it stopped galloping or until Tim was on solid ground once more.
 For Tim was a friend, one of the first she’d made on the island.
 She cared about the boy as if he were one of her own and didn’t want anything bad to happen to him.

 Abby’s mind raced with questions as she observed the scene before her.
-“What would possess Gallowglass to have such a dangerous creature out in the open?” she thought, her eyes fixated on the horse that wasn’t a horse.
-“All the other creatures are kept locked up in the Bestiary.”
+What would possess Gallowglass to have such a dangerous creature out in the open? she thought, her eyes fixated on the horse that wasn’t a horse.
+All the other creatures are kept locked up in the Bestiary.

 With determination in her heart, Abby followed the horse and Tim as fast as her legs could carry her.
 She could hardly believe her eyes as she watched the horse buck up and down, while Tim somehow managed to keep holding on despite having no saddle or reins.
-How is that possible? she thought, awed by the boy’s unwavering grip.
+How is that even possible? she thought, awed by the boy’s unwavering grip.

-The wild ride brought them to a citadel, standing tall amidst a desolate plain beneath a dark, brooding sky.
+The wild ride brought them to a citadel, standing tall amidst a desolate plain beneath the dark, brooding sky.
 Fascinated, Abby watched as the horse made a beeline for the citadel’s imposing wall, digging footholds in the stone blocks with ease.
 Before her very eyes, the horse scaled the barricade, effortlessly crossing to the other side.

-Without hesitating, Abby raced toward the wall, noting the cold and abandoned aura it exuded.
-“Shouldn’t guards be patrolling the ramparts or something?” she wondered, briefly troubled by the absence of any security.
+Without hesitation, Abby raced toward the citadel wall, noting the cold and abandoned aura it exuded.
+“Shouldn’t guards be patrolling the ramparts or something?” she wondered.
 But there was no time for doubts.
-Placing a hand into the enormous hoof-print in the stonewall, Abby began her ascent, pulling herself up one foothold at a time.
+Placing a hand into the enormous hoof-print in the stone wall, Abby began her own ascent, pulling herself up one foothold at a time.
 It felt like hours, an eternity even, but finally, she reached the top.
-“How had the horse gotten down, and where has it gone?” she pondered, her curiosity piqued.

 Navigating her way through the deserted stone building, Abby’s eyes widened with hope when she discovered yet another hoof-print, this time etched into a stairwell.
 “At least I still have a trail,” she sighed with relief.
 Taking the stairs two at a time, her heart skipped a beat when she heard a voice echoing above.
 It was Tim’s voice.

 “Tim!
 Tim!”
-Abby called out desperately, her voice carrying a mixture of fear and urgency as she rushed up the last few steps.
+Abby called out desperately, her voice a mixture of fear and urgency as she rushed up the last few steps.
 But when she reached the top landing, she froze, her eyes transfixed by the sight before her.

 A towering statue of a man dominated the room, poised to strike with a sword held high, its deadly glint reflecting in the flickering torchlight.
-To one side stood the horse that wasn’t a horse, a sense of guardedness emanating from its every stance.
+To one side stood the horse that wasn’t a horse, a sense of guardedness emanating from its stance.
 And amidst it all, Tim stood there, engaged in conversation with an unseen presence.

 “T-Tim!”
 Abby stammered, her words trembling with emotion.